speedment/speedment-doc/pages/join.md

 [Many-to-Many](https://speedment.github.io/speedment-doc/speedment_examples.html#many-to-many-relations)

 ## Joining Tables Several Times
-If there is a Join that mentions the same table several times, we need to specify which of these table instances we want to use when specifying join conditions.
+If there is a Join that mentions the same table several times,you need to specify which of these table instances you want to use when specifying JOIN conditions.
 This can be done using the `tableAlias()` method as depicted below:

 ``` java